Today we are talking about CAKE!!

 - 1 tsp vanilla

-- Bake Cake: Preheat oven to 325.
-Butter and flour two 8 or 9 inch cake pans and set aside.
+- Preheat oven to 350.
+Butter and flour two (8 or 9 inch) round cake pans and set aside.

-- Prepare frosting: In the bowl of your mixer, combine butter, peanut butter and vanilla.
-Beat on medium speed until combined.
-With the mixer on low, add cocoa and powdered sugar.
-Add the milk and beat just until combined.
-Increase speed to high and beat for one minute.
-Fill cake.
+- Prepare frosting: In the bowl of your mixer, beat butter and vanilla on medium speed until smooth.
+With the mixer on low, add powdered sugar and cocoa powder slowly until just barely mixed in.
+Add water and beat on high speed for about 2 minutes.
+Frost cake and serve.